toitlang/pkg-modbus/README.md

 This package supports Modbus TCP and Modbus RTU.

-Not all functionality of modbus is supported yet.
+Not all functionality of Modbus is supported yet.
 Please file feature request if you need extra functions.

 # Resources